 Residence Life E-Release Form: If you are currently living on campus, use this link to access the e-Release form to be released from your Residence Life Housing Contract for the semester that you will be abroad.
 The Office for International Programs will share a list with the Department of Residence Life to notify them of all the students that will be studying abroad during a given term to assist with the release process

 Services for Students With Disability Accommodation Request: If you currently receive academic accommodations through the Student Accessibility Center and would like to receive the same accommodations abroad, please contact the SSWD Office.
 They will need to provide an accommodation request letter to the Office for International Programs (OIP) in order for OIP to follow up with your study abroad program.

 Student Conduct: All students who are accepted to study abroad must stay Disciplinary in good standing leading up to the term of study abroad.
 Any students who has new infractions appear on their record after the time of acceptance, could put their study abroad plans in jeopardy.
 The Office for International Programs contacts the Office of Student Conduct and Conflict Resolution (OSCCR) at the end of each semester to make sure that students remained in good disciplinary standing.

 Health and Safety: Check with your family physician or a travel clinic regarding health care, immunizations and precautions in your country of destination.
-Review the health and safety guidelines in the Study Abroad Handbook as well as any materials provided by your program.
+Review the health and safety guidelines provided in the pre-departure online orientation for more tips and tricks.

 LUC Email: All students are to check their LUC email regularly while abroad as it will be the main mode of contact between the university and the student.
 Important announcements go out via the Loyola email system and it is important that students who are studying abroad do not miss them.